-When introduced and used in the proposed manner, it is unlikely that the public will be exposed to the assessed chemical.
+When introduced and used in the proposed manner, the public are unlikely to be exposed to the assessed chemical.

 This assessment does not identify any risks to public health that would require specific risk management measures when the assessed chemical is introduced and used in accordance with the terms of the assessment certificate.